Broken

 • Amici di Palazzo Strozzi: free

-While fragments are crucial to our understanding of the past, they are far more than remnants of a lost whole.
-They exist as objects deserving scrutiny as their own works of art, capable of transcending their original contexts to reveal stories of transformation, interruption, and renewal.
-Over time their meanings have evolved from symbols of destruction to catalysts for the imagination, generating dynamic and ongoing dialogues between past and present.
+If fragments are fundamental to our understanding of the past, they are far more than simple remains of a lost unity.
+They exist as autonomous objects, worthy of being observed and interpreted as works of art in their own right, capable of transcending their original context to tell stories of transformation, destruction, and rebirth.
+Over time, their meaning has evolved: from symbols of traumatic events, they have become stimuli for the imagination, generating a continuous and dynamic dialogue between past and present.